Heritage Festival 2019 Events

 This year we had 2 bus tours.
 One bus tour travelled to Buninyong where we explored the collections and work of the Buninyong District Historical Society.
 We enjoyed a guided tour around the beautifully preserved historic town before having lunch in one of the many cafes available.

-The second bus tour to the Wurundjeri Ceremonial Rings in Sunbury included a free tour of the Indigenous ceremonial rings with Wurundjeri Elder Uncle Dave Wandin.
+The second bus tour was to the Wurundjeri Ceremonial Rings in Sunbury, it included a free tour of the Indigenous ceremonial rings with Wurundjeri Elder Uncle Dave Wandin.
 We learnt about how the Wurundjeri use the ceremonial rings for ceremonies and land practices used on the surrounding reserve.